 postnuclear – After the discovery of nuclear energy OR After a nuclear war.

-- The stories about people trying to survive in a postnuclear world.
+- The story is about people trying to survive in a postnuclear world.

 post-punk – Music – rock music that emerged in the late 1970s as musicians moved away from the raw sounds of punk rock